 Sticks and Stones Looking for a morning out in the fresh air with your tot, feeling great after having gone for a walk and spent time in a lovely wood?
 Sticks and Stones is the new activity class in Aberdeen for the under 2s and their adults to simply have fun in the outdoors.

 This is deliberately a very informal class.
-Current thinking in early years education promotes simply giving children time to be in natural spaces.
-Within the hour of play those not yet walking can investigate baskets full of interesting items such as cones, sticks, stones and household objects.
-Little buckets for collecting treasure (leaves, cones and sticks), spoons and plates for digging, chalk and toy cars will be provided for those now mobile.
-All children will be encouraged to explore in their own way and it is likely we will spend time simply touching the tip of a leaf, collecting twigs, clambering on logs and swinging in a hammock!
+Current thinking in early years education promotes giving children time to experience natural spaces.
+Within the hour of play those not yet walking can investigate baskets of interesting items such as cones, sticks, stones and household objects.
+Those now mobile use little buckets to collect sticks and stones, spoons and plates to dig, chalk to draw with and can take the toy diggers and cars for a drive.
+All children will be encouraged to explore in their own way and it is likely we will spend time simply throwing leaves up into the air, clambering on logs and swinging in a hammock!

 * this half hour walk is optional!
-Feel free to walk at your own pace with child in or out of your pushchair or meet us at the woods around 10.30am for an hour of play if it is not your kind of thing!
+Feel free to meet us at the woods around 10.30am for an hour of play if the walk is not your kind of thing.

-Mud Pies August to October Classes will run on Mondays and Fridays.
+Mud Pies Classes run on Mondays and Fridays.
 Monday classes are at Hazlehead Park in Aberdeen, with Fridays

 classes taking place at Countesswells Woods on the westerly outskirts of Aberdeen.